 If you think you’re being emotionally unfaithful, it doesn’t mean your relationship is doomed.
 Emotional affairs get messy and are a slippery slope.
 They can lead you to do things that you would never imagine.
 That being said, they are very common and we talk about them in our free marriage book.
 Pull yourself out of the emotional affair by starting with Chapter Two called “Seal your Exits”, and do just that.
 Seal your Exits and walk away from being emotionally unfaithful.

-Many couples whose spouse had an emotional affair have successfully been able to repair their marriages after working with us in our 2 day private retreat format.
-That’s due to the understanding of what led to the affair plus becoming conscious of all the past relationship baggage that you brought with you into the relationship.
+Individuals in a relationship whose spouse had an emotional affair have successfully repaired their marriages after working with us at a 2 day private couples retreat featuring immersive Imago Relationship Therapy.
+We have seen couples successfully repair their marriages by truly understanding what led to the affair and becoming conscious of all the past relationship baggage that you both brought with you into the relationship.
 Contact us today to see how we can help you deal with the rupture that was created.
 You owe it to your family!

 Use the form below to request more information about our Imago therapy retreats for couples, book online here, or schedule a free 30 minute clarity call with Rabbi Shlomo Slatkin to learn what’s been going on in your marriage and see how we can help you.